Otto Brauneck

-Otto Brauneck (27 February 1896 – 26 July 1917) was a German World War I flying ace credited with ten confirmed and five unconfirmed aerial victories.
+Leutnant Otto Brauneck (27 February 1896 – 26 July 1917) was a German World War I flying ace credited with ten confirmed and five unconfirmed aerial victories.
 Originally assigned to fly on the Macedonian Front to support Germany's ally, the Ottoman Empire, between September 1916 and April 1917 Brauneck shot down four enemy observation balloons and three aircraft, with a further five claims going unproven.
 Transferred to the Red Baron's Jagdstaffel 11 in France, Brauneck scored a further three victories before being killed in action on 26 July 1917.

 Early life

 Otto Brauneck was born on 27 February 1896 in Sulzbach, the German Empire.

 Aerial service

 In Macedonia

 Brauneck joined the air service and was posted to FFA 69 in Macedonia.
 He scored first in September 1916.
 His second victory, over an observation balloon on 14 December, earned him the Iron Cross First Class.
 After an unconfirmed victory on Christmas Day, he shot down two balloons on 5 January 1917.
 He then transferred to Jagdstaffel 25 on 14 January 1917.
 On 19 January, he received the Knight's Cross of the Royal House Order of Hohenzollern.
 Between 19 January and 6 April 1917, he claimed seven triumphs, only three of which were confirmed.